Aiming point: History

 Before the First World War the French introduced the collimateur.
-During that war the British introduced their first parallescope, which was a horizontal mirror placed a few feet from the gun; the layer aimed his sight at its reflection.
-In the 1950s the parallescope was replaced by the prism parallescope that was more robust and easily positioned.
-In the 1970s the US introduced a modern version of the French device and called it a collimator.
+During that war the British introduced their first paralloscope, which was a horizontal mirror placed a few feet from the gun; the layer aimed his sight at its reflection.
+In the 1950s, the parallescope was replaced by the prism parallescope that was more robust and easily positioned.
+In the 1970s, the US introduced a modern version of the French device and called it a collimator.
 In the same period infra-red beacons had some very limited use.